 Patients who have a bladder diverticulum, which is a small pouch or sac that develops in the bladder wall as a result of congenital factors, urinary blockage, or nerve damage, may require surgery.
 Treatment is not always necessary, however, minimally invasive surgery may be performed to remove any blockages and even the diverticulum if the patient is suffering from bladder stones, frequent urinary tract infections, bladder tumors, or urinary reflux.

-What are the Benefits of Robotic-Assisted Bladder Surgery?
+Benefits of Robotic-Assisted Bladder Surgery

 Minimally invasive robotic bladder surgery can provide a number of benefits over traditional open operations, including the following: